meta-is-beta/horadric-helper/README.md

 **Notes**
  - Multiple components with the same reference can exist - any config applied to that reference will work for all of them.
- - Components can be used as any other HTML element - this is thanks to [Web Components ](https://developer.mozilla.org/en-US/docs/Web/Web_Components) standard.
+ - Components can be used as any other Html element - this is thanks to [Web Components ](https://developer.mozilla.org/en-US/docs/Web/Web_Components) standard.

-## HTML Component Props
+## Html Component Props

 You can apply props to set or change behaviour for individual components.
 | Prop | Type | Description |